python/cpython/Doc/c-api/typeobj.rst

           return 0;
       }

-   The :cfunc:`Py_CLEAR` macro should be used, because clearing references is
+   The :c:func:`Py_CLEAR` macro should be used, because clearing references is
    delicate:  the reference to the contained object must not be decremented until after the pointer to the contained object is set to *NULL*.
 This is because decrementing the reference count may cause the contained object to become trash,